AltSysrq/ensync/README.md

 The most useful sync modes also have aliases:

-- `mirror` is an alias for `---/CUD` (all outbound set to "force", all inbound set to "off").
+- `mirror`, and `reset-server` are aliases for `---/CUD` (all outbound set to "force", all inbound set to "off").
 This causes the server replica to be modified to exactly match the client side, without making any modifications to the client side at all.

+- `reset-client` is an alias for `CUD/---` (all inbound set to "force", all outbound set to "off").
+This is the opposite of `mirror`/`reset-server` and causes the local file system to be modified to exactly reflect the state of the server side.

 - `conservative-sync` is an alias for `cud/cud`, i.e., conservative
   bidirectional sync.